JakovVisn/microservice-launcher/README.md

 - The `Add New Save` button prompts users to enter a name for the new save, saves all selected checkboxes, and adds the save with the specified name to the Save menu.

 ### Save Menu
-- Save menu contains all saves, created with [Add New Save Button]((#add-new-save-button)).
+- Save menu contains all saves, created with [Add New Save Button](#add-new-save-button).
 By clicking on the save, the state of saved checkboxes will be restored.

 ### Additional Commands Menu
 - This menu contains all commands, including main menu commands.